MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/durationgoal.md

 ---
-title: DurationGoal Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: DurationGoal Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a duration conversion goal.
 ---
-# DurationGoal Data Object
+# DurationGoal Data Object - Campaign Management
 Defines a duration conversion goal.
 Use this type of goal to count every time someone stays on a website for longer than a certain amount of time as a conversion.
 For example you can count a conversion if someone spent 10 minutes or longer on a blog or playing a game on the webpage.

 > [!TIP]